Marlowe – Stanford’s GPU-Based Computational Instrument

 Stanford has long been a leader in the development, analysis, and use of data-intensive methods.
 Modern scientific breakthroughs and discoveries in almost every field require massive computational resources to explore novel ideas and paradigms at scales that have thus far been the sole purview of industry.

-To empower faculty whose research depends on such high-powered computation—and to attract and retain the most talented students, scholars, and faculty—Stanford is making a substantial investment in a large, high-performance, GPU-centric cluster called Marlowe.
-As envisioned, the infrastructure will offer select investigators the ability to build, analyze, and use large-scale models.
+To empower faculty whose research depends on such high-powered computation—and to attract and retain the most talented students, scholars, and faculty—Stanford is making a substantial investment in a large, high-performance, GPU-based computational instrument called Marlowe.
+As envisioned, the infrastructure and the Research Data Science team will offer investigators the ability to build, analyze, and use large-scale models for new types of scientific discoveries.

 Research Data Scientists